J. Franklin Bell: Philippines

-At the outbreak of the Spanish–American War, Bell was acting as adjutant to General Forsyth, then commanding the Department of the West, with headquarters at San Francisco.
-He was immediately commissioned colonel of volunteers, and authorized to organize a regiment.
-This regiment was ordered to the Philippines and, under his command, saw service in the Philippine–American War.
+At the outbreak of the Spanish–American War, Bell was a first lieutenant acting as adjutant to General Forsyth, then commanding the Department of the West, with headquarters at San Francisco.
+He was commissioned as a major of volunteers in May 1898 and sent to the Philippines, where he participated in the attack on the Spanish forces in Manila from August 1 to 13.
+In 1925, Bell was posthumously awarded the Distinguished Service Cross for having conducted detailed reconnaissance of Fort San Antonio Abad on August 10, 1898.
+This delayed award had originally been proposed as a Medal of Honor by General Wesley Merritt.

-After a few months in the Philippines, Bell was promoted from his commission of captain in the Regular Army to brigadier general in the Regular Army, outranking many officers previously his senior.
+After the end of hostilities with Spain, Bell was authorized to organize a regiment of volunteers.
+He was promoted to captain in the Regular Army in March 1899 and colonel of volunteers in July 1899.
+The 36th U.S. Volunteer Infantry was ordered to the Philippines and, under his command, saw service in the Philippine–American War.

 Bell was awarded the Medal of Honor for his actions of September 9, 1899 near Porac on Luzon Island in the Philippines.
 According to the official citation, "while in advance of his regiment [Bell] charged 7 insurgents with his pistol and compelled the surrender of the captain and 2 privates under a close fire from the remaining insurgents concealed in a bamboo thicket."

+After a few months in the Philippines, Bell was promoted to brigadier general of volunteers in December 1899, outranking many officers previously his senior.
+After commanding the 4th Brigade, 2nd Division from January to July 1900 and serving as Provost Marshal-General of Manila from July 1900 to February 1901, he received a direct promotion from captain to brigadier general in the Regular Army.

+In 1900, a short documentary film debuted by American Mutoscope & Biograph of Bell's driving a pack of mules across the Agno River.
+The film catalog reports this to be "one of the most notable incidents of the Philippine War," and the film reportedly "made a decided sensation wherever it has been shown."